Where the Premises Licence Holder wishes to amend the licence, an application under the Licensing Act 2003 can be made.

 If, after the 28 days, the application receives no representations, the licence will be amended and forwarded to the relevant correspondant as stated on the application.

 If a relevant representation is made, a hearing will be held within 20 working days to consider the representation, unless the authority, the applicant and each person who has made the representation agrees that a hearing is unnecessary.

-A community premises (such as a village hall, church hall, community hall) may make an application to remove the mandatory conditions (Sections 19(2) and 19(3) of the Act) to allow the management committee (who must be the Premises Licence Holder) to be responsible for the supervision and authorisation of all alcohol sales.
+A community premises only may make an application to remove the mandatory conditions (Sections 19(2) and 19(3) of the Act) to allow the management committee (who must be the Premises Licence Holder) to be responsible for the supervision and authorisation of all alcohol sales.

-Where the management committee of a community premises is applying for the sale of alcohol for the first time, it should include the form with the new premises licence application or the premises licence variation application.
+Where the management committee of a community premises is applying for the sale of alcohol for the first time, it should submit the online application form in addition to the new premises licence application, or the premises licence variation application.
 No extra payment is required beyond the existing fee for a new application or variation.